MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 You can download the installation program from the following locations:

 + [MSDN subscription downloads](https://msdn.microsoft.com/subscriptions/downloads/hh442898.aspx).
++ [Volume Licensing Service Center (VLSC)](http://go.microsoft.com/fwlink/?LinkId=717966&clcid=0x409) enterprise edition.
+Sign in, search for SQL Server 2016 Enterprise edition, and then choose a per-core or CAL licensing option.
+A selection for **R Server for Windows 9.0.1** is provided on this site.
 + [Visual Studio Dev Essentials](http://go.microsoft.com/fwlink/?LinkId=717968&clcid=0x409) provides a zipped file, free to developers who sign up for Visual Studio Dev Essentials.
 This is the Developer edition of Microsoft R Server; it has the same features as Enterprise except it is licensed for development scenarios.

     - Click **Join or Access Now** and enter your account information.
     - Click **Downloads**, and then search for *Microsoft R*.
     - Be sure that you are connected to Visual Studio Dev Essentials before searching the **Downloads** list.
 You're in the right place if the URL starts with *my.visualstudio.com*.

-> [!Note]
-> A download option on [Volume Licensing Service Center (VLSC)](http://go.microsoft.com/fwlink/?LinkId=717966&clcid=0x409) for R Server for Windows is pending.
-VLSC is expected to have an ISO available for the 9.0.1 release in January 2017.

 ### Run Setup